adam-ikari/openapi/output/clients/js/README.md

 ### Install the `OpenAPI` package

-Install the DemoService client library for JavaScript with `npm`:
+Install the OpenApiService client library for JavaScript with `npm`:

 ```bash
 npm install OpenAPI